Bacon Wrapped Meatloaf

 This might just be my new favorite bacon-wrapped recipe ever!
 It’s definitely up there with the Bacon Wrapped Turkey Breast that I make every Thanksgiving and Christmas.

-- Montreal Steak Seasoning – can be found in the grocery store spice aisle, next to the salt and pepper or purchased online.
+- Montreal Steak Seasoning – you can either make my easy homemade recipe (linked here) or find pre-made steak seasoning in the grocery store spice aisle, next to the salt and pepper.

 - Bacon – I do not recommend using thick cut bacon, as it will take longer for the bacon to cook, than the meatloaf.